phoebedo/analytics_tool/README.md

 ### Best practice
-1. Click "Open in Browser" for better UI
+1. "Open in Browser" for better UI
 2.